ralna/GALAHAD/doc/Julia/rst-dir/clls_functions.rst

                     respectively.

                   * **-3**
-                    The restrictions n > 0 or m > 0 or requirement that
+                    The restrictions n > 0, o > 0 or m $\geq$ 0 or requirement
-                    a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal',
+                    that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal',
                     'scaled_identity', 'identity', 'zero' or 'none' has
                     been violated.

-                  * **-23**
-                    An entry from the strict upper triangle of $H$ has been specified.

         *
                 - n